-A person who commissions the construction of a non domestic building (e.g. school) on or after 1 July 2008 shall, before such building is occupied for the first time, secure a BER certificate and advisory report in relation to the building and shall produce a printed copy of such BER certificate and advisory report to the building control authority in whose functional area the building is situated, on demand being made by that authority for its production.
+- (a) A person who commissions the construction of a non-domestic building (e.g. school) on or after 1 July 2008 shall, before such building is occupied for the first time, secure a BER certificate and advisory report in relation to the building and shall produce a printed copy of such BER certificate and advisory report to the building control authority in whose functional area the building is situated, on demand being made by that authority for its production.
 This BER certificate and advisory report is valid for 10 years and only needs to be updated if there is a change to the building as outlined in SI 666 of 2006.
-There is no requirement to renew this BER certificate after the 10 years have elapsed unless the building is offered for sale or rent.

-The BER must be in place when the building is completed and handed over.
-There is no legislative requirement that the BER must be completed for the planning application process.
-Projects that had received planning permission prior to July 2008 had a two year transitional grace period in relation to the BER process.
-If they were not completed by June 2010 then they had to produce a BER Certificate at handover.

-The BER for new non-domestic buildings is calculated using the Non Domestic Energy Assessment Procedure (NEAP).
+There is no requirement to renew this BER certificate after the 10 years have elapsed unless the building is offered for sale or rent. - (b) The BER must be in place when the building is completed and handed over.
+There is no legislative requirement that the BER must be completed for the planning application process. - (c) Projects that had received planning permission prior to July 2008 had a two year transitional grace period in relation to the BER process.
+If they were not completed by June 2010 then they had to produce a BER Certificate at handover. - (d) The BER for new non-domestic buildings is calculated using the Non Domestic Energy Assessment Procedure (NEAP).
 The default software tool in NEAP is the Simplified Building Energy Model (SBEM).
 SBEM is available from www.seai.ie/sbem.
 This tool and any other approved by the SEAI can be used.
-NEAP is also used to demonstrate compliance with certain elements of the Building Regulations Part L.

-The provision of a BER Certificate is included in the Building Services Engineer's scope of services on all building projects.

-The BER assessor must follow the SEAI/national calculation methodology to calculate the BER and produce the advisory report.
-The assessment including all input information is to be provided to the DoES prior to commencement of construction and must also be submitted for publication on the National BER Register.

-A BER Certificate shall be required for all new works projects.
-In the case of extensions to existing school buildings it shall only be required for the proposed extension.

-As a minimum, a BER Certificate rating A3 must be achieved for primary schools while maintaining the energy requirements of the DoES TGDs.

-The following minimum elemental U values W/m2 ^oK must be achieved:

-External walls 0.27 W/m2 ^oK Ground floors 0.25 W/m2 ^oK All roofs 0.16 W/m2 ^oK All glazing 1.8 W/m2 ^oK

-Where necessary U values may need to be increased in order to achieve an A3 rating.
+NEAP is also used to demonstrate compliance with certain elements of the DoECLG Building Regulations, Part L: Conservation of Fuel & Energy - Buildings other than Dwellings. - (e) The provision of a BER Certificate is included in the Building Services Engineer's scope of services on all building projects. - (f) The BER assessor must follow the SEAI/national calculation methodology to calculate the BER and produce the advisory report.
+The assessment including all input information is to be provided to the DoES prior to commencement of construction and must also be submitted for publication on the National BER Register. - (g) A BER Certificate shall be required for all new works projects.
+In the case of extensions to existing school buildings it shall only be required for the proposed extension. - (h) As a minimum, a BER Certificate rating A3 must be achieved for primary schools while maintaining the energy requirements of the DoES TGDs. - (i) The following minimum elemental U values W/m2 ^oK must be achieved: - External walls 0.27 W/m2 °K - Ground floors 0.25 W/m2 °K - All roofs 0.16 W/m2 °K - All glazing 1.8 W/m2 °K - (j) Where necessary U values may need to be increased in order to achieve an A3 rating.

-30. MONITORING ENERGY IN SCHOOLS:
+34. MONITORING ENERGY IN SCHOOLS

-30.1 TARGET & MONITORING SYSTEM:
+34.1 TARGET & MONITORING SYSTEM